 Chair Mendall requested that staff consider another site for the next Compost Giveaway event.
 Council Member Zermeño suggested Leidig Court and Tennyson Road.
-Staff appreciated the suggestion, and will look into the possibility of hosting future events at the suggested site.
-Council Member Zermeño also suggested providing wood chips, in addition to the free compost, as a way to increase the aesthetics of our neighborhoods.
+Staff appreciated the suggestion, and will consider the possibility of hosting future events at the suggested site.
+Council Member Zermeño also suggested providing wood chips, in addition to the free compost, to increase the aesthetics of our neighborhoods.